Frequently Asked Questions

 2. Pay with Financial Aid.

 3. Payment Plan: Please contact your Graduate Student Financial Services Advisor if you would like to discuss payment plan options.

-Students will be charged a 1% late fee on any outstanding balance after the payment due date each month of the semester.
+Students will be charged a 5% late fee on any outstanding balance after the payment due date.
 Also, students will be prevented from further class registration and transcript requests until all previous charges are paid in full, which may result in de-enrollment from the university.
 If you are having trouble paying your bill, please contact your Grad SFS Advisor.

 Examples of transactions reflected as negative amounts are: loan payments, check/cash/credit card payments, and refunds for dropped coursework.
 A negative account balance indicates that you have a credit on your account.
 You may contact your Student Financial Services advisor to see if you are eligible for a refund.